vmware-archive/hillview/docs/userManual.md

 * heatmap: show the data in the two columns as a heatmap
 * histogram: show the histogram of the data on the X axis buckets
 * 2D histogram: show the data in the two columns as a 2D histogram
-* group by: create a [Trellis plots of quartile vectors](#54-trellis-plots-of-quartile-vectors)
+* group by: create a [Trellis plots of quartile vectors](#64-trellis-plots-of-quartile-vectors)

 In addition, users can select a rectangular portion of the plot to filter the data only to the selected region:

 ![Selecting from a quartile view](quartiles-selection.png)

-### 4.3.
+### 5.3.
 Two-dimensional histogram views

 A 2D histogram is a useful visual tool for estimating whether the values in two columns are independent of each other.
-Neither of the two columns can be a String column.
+Neither of the two columns can be a `String` column.
 A 2D histogram is a 1D histogram where each bucket is further divided into sub-buckets according to the distribution in a second column.